English Language Proficiency Assessments for California (ELPAC)

-- The "Initial ELPAC" is given only once at the beginning of a student's tenure in the Calfornia school system in order to identify students who need additional help in learning English.
+- The "Initial ELPAC" is given only once at the beginning of a student's tenure in the California school system in order to identify students who need additional help in learning English.
 The Initial ELPAC is a paper-pencil test administered in six grade spans: K, 1, 2, 3–5, 6–8, and 9–12.
 In kindergarten and grade 1, all domains are administered individually by a trained test examiner.
 In grades 2–12, the test can be administered in groups except for the speaking domain, which is assessed one-on-one.

 - The "Summative ELPAC" is administered annually (between Feb.
 1 and May 31) to measure a student’s progress in learning English and to identify the student's current level of ELP.
 The Summative ELPAC is given only to students who have been identified previously as English Learners.
 These students will take the assessment every year until they are reclassified as "Fluent English Proficient".
-The Summative ELPAC is a paper-pencil test administered in seven grade spans: K, 1, 2, 3–5, 6–8, 9–10, and 11–12.
+The Summative ELPAC is a paper-pencil test (transitioning to computer-administered in 2019-20) administered in seven grade spans: K, 1, 2, 3–5, 6–8, 9–10, and 11–12.
 In kindergarten and grade1, all domains are administered individually.
 In grades 2–12, the test can be administered in groups exclusive of the speaking domain, which is assessed one-on-one.

 On both versions of the ELPAC, all grades/grade spans have test questions in four different domains: Listening, Speaking, Reading, and Writing.
 Students obtain scores in each of these domains, plus overall performance scores in Oral Language and Written Language, and an Overall Performance Score.